 Another North Korea Summit?

 Recently, President Trump said that Kim Jong Un sent him a letter indicating that he wishes to hold another summit.
 The president agreed, suggesting he intends to sit down with Kim “in the not-too-distant future” to further discuss denuclearization.

 But will more meetings yield results?
 It’s not clear.
 The first conference between the two leaders was a landmark event, but it did not produce any concrete promises from Kim on how he would move towards complete denuclearization.
 Indeed, the agreement was rather vague and did not outline any specific plans.
 However, it is important to remember that it was only the first conference, so it would not be realistic to expect any major concessions.

 If Trump and Kim meet again, all eyes will be on whether progress is being made.
 If the international community is going to remain confident in a viable solution, the two heads of state must do more than just talk.

 This plays into Mr. Trump’s strength.
 It is where the president’s skill at negotiation will be tried to its fullest.
 Trump and Kim have exchanged pleasantries and compliments since the first summit, but another meeting will surely test the resolve of these two world leaders.

 Kim has demanded that the U.S. remove troops from South Korea and cease military exercises while easing up on sanctions.
 It is not likely that the president will acquiesce — and this refusal may cause his relationship with Pyongyang to sour.
-Unless the U.S. can find other diplomatic means of getting Kim to shut down his nuclear program, the world might see a return to the intimidation tactics and saber-rattling that have long dominated the conversation.We value your comments!
-Please weigh in on our comment section below.
+Unless the U.S. can find other diplomatic means of getting Kim to shut down his nuclear program, the world might see a return to the intimidation tactics and saber-rattling that have long dominated the conversation.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com